-Bandannas may be removed while in safe zones, but bandannas must be put on completely before entering a free-play area.
+Bandannas may be removed while within safe zones, but bandannas must be put on completely before entering a free-play area.
 Any tags or stuns made without a bandanna are invalid.

 In general, players may remove their bandanna if it is essential for academic, work, or safety reasons.
-Players in ROTC and similar organizations that require professional dress and behavior at certain times are exempt from playing at those times and may remove their bandanna.
+Players in organizations that require professional dress and behavior at certain times are exempt from playing may remove their bandanna.
 In addition, players who are required to be outside during work or class are exempt from playing during such times.

 5. Stunning Devices and Equipment

 The only blasters that are allowed are ones that shoot foam darts.
 Blasters that shoot discs or balls e.g. Nerf Rival blasters, are prohibited.
-Blasters should not be modded to closely resemble or hurt like a real gun.
+Blasters should NEVER be modded or painted to closely resemble or hurt like a real gun.
 Any blaster that too closely resembles a real firearm and any black painted blaster WILL be prohibited from play.
 Any blaster that shoots over 100 FPS (feet per second) is also banned from play.
 A good rule of thumb: if you are not willing to shoot yourself point blank with the blaster, then it is best to not use said blaster.
 If you are concerned about your blaster, please reach out to an officer via discord or email to get confirmation that your blaster is legal for play.

 Foam darts should be soft tipped and should not be modified in any way, shape, or form to increase performance (except for cutting darts to fit your blaster).
 For example, embedding BB pellets into the tip of a dart is prohibited.
 You will be issued a warning if found using modified or hard tipped darts and will be removed from the game/banned from future games for repeated offenses.
 If you are unsure about your foam dart, please reach out to an officer.

-Socks may be used to stun Zombies and in certain instances Super Zombies and Special Zombies (announced before hand) are able to tag humans with socks.
-Socks should be clean and rolled up only, not cut or stretched.
-You are allowed to modify socks by adding more socks but no other modifications are allowed.
+Socks may be used to stun Zombies.
+Socks should be clean and rolled up into balls, not cut or stretched.
+You are allowed to modify socks by adding more socks into the ball, but no other modifications are allowed.

 Melee weapons, WITH THE EXCEPTION OF HvZ GIVEN POOL NOODLES, are prohibited, and their use constitutes an immediate disqualification from the current game and a ban from all future games.
-As an extension, no shields are allowed; anything you are carrying is considered an extension of your body.
+Anything you are carrying is considered an extension of your body.
 This means if a zombie hits your blaster, you are considered tagged out as well.